pelican-eggs/eggs/bots/discord/muse/README.md

 ## Server Ports

-There are no ports required for the atl bot
+There are no ports required for the Muse bot